JDygard/EVO/README.md

 For accessibility, I added an if statement that makes sure the max permitted texture size is enough to accommodate the size of the intro menu animation.
 If it doesn't, a static version of the menu graphic is shown.
 I also discovered that textures are treated like the next largest squared integer, i.e. a 5x2 px image is treated as 8x8, a 126x12 is 128x128 etc. By packing my master spritesheets into as square a version as possible, I was able to squeeze it down to the lowest possible WebGL maximum texture size (Chrome on mobile.)
 ***
+### Game does not pause when menu is open
+This is another example of "if only," because if I'd built the game with this in mind, it would be relatively easy to do.
+Same with that if I had built the menu as a separate scene (as I had planned) then I could have paused the gameplay scene while the menu was open.

+### Resolution:
+I simply put an if statement in front of all player and enemy controls, and a variable that switches on and off when the menu opens and closes.
+It is an imperfect solution, I would rather that all animations and motion paused when the menu opens.
+As it stands, when the menu is open, all objects continue drifting due to the physics engine, but at least the player and enemies drift to a stop very quickly.
+***

 [Back to top](#Table-of-contents)

+## Technologies used
+1. [Phaser 3](https://photonstorm.github.io/phaser3-docs/index.html): Phaser 3 and the API documentation were the principal technologies used to generate the canvas and manage game objects and their interactions.
+2. [Javascript](https://en.wikipedia.org/wiki/JavaScript): Javascript comprises 99% of this program.
+3. [Favicon converter](https://favicon.io/favicon-converter/): Used to make the favicon.ico and associated files.
+5. [CSS](https://en.wikipedia.org/wiki/CSS): There are 7 lines of CSS.
+6. [HTML5](https://en.wikipedia.org/wiki/HTML5): There are 25 lines of HTML, used to load the canvas and JS used there.
+7. [Google Fonts](https://fonts.google.com/): Used for the two fonts used in this program, Roboto and Luckiest Guy Bold.

 ## Code credits
 1. [Samme's Rotate to Cursor](https://codepen.io/samme/pen/JBwWLN?editors=0010) found in gameplay.js, lines 419-429 and lines 809-820